 Many historians believe some aspects of the modern version of Mother’s Day stem from the ancient Greek festival of mother worship in which Cybele, the great mother of the gods, and Rhea, the wife of Cronus, are honored.
 This festival occurred between March 15 and March 18.

 The modern inception of Mother’s Day in the west, however, has more recent roots than those of ancient Greece.
-In the late 19th century Julia Ward Howe attempted to establish a sort of Mother’s Day for Peace, as she wanted the day to call for disarmament and the resolution of conflict between human beings.
+In the late 19th century Julia Ward Howe attempted to establish a sort of Mother’s Day for Peace, as she wanted the day to call for disarmament and the resolution of a conflict between human beings.
 Her idea was based on the work of Anna Jarvis, an Appalachian homemaker, who in 1858 established Mothers’ Work Days as a means to improve sanitation for both sides during the Civil War.

 Anna Jarvis’ daughter, also called Anna, took these ideas a step further by working towards the creation of a memorial day for women after her mother died.
 This first “Mother’s Day” was celebrated in Grafton, West Virginia on May 10, 1908, in a local church.
 In fact, today this is where you can find the International Mother’s Day Shrine.
 The custom caught on soon after that and spread to 45 other states.
 Beginning in 1912 the special day was declared an official holiday in several states.
 In 1914 the President, Woodrow Wilson, announced the first national celebration of Mother’s day.

 Today, most people celebrate Mother’s Day by purchasing or creating gifts for their moms and giving her a much-needed day off.
 Mother’s Day Flowers, chocolates and cards remain the most popular gift choices.
 Whatever you choose to do for Mother’s Day, make sure it is something mom will enjoy.